- The traveler will incur and report actual travel expenses in a responsible and ethical manner.

 - If a trip is less than 24 hours, meals are not reimbursable, unless there was a need for an overnight stay.

 - When traveling within the continental U.S., the daily limit is $62.
+This limit is not a per diem.
+Only actual expenses can be reimbursed.

 - The daily per diem limit when traveling internationally varies by location and is based on the U.S. State Department per diem rates.